wareya/notes/etc/kanji.md

 Only two or three of the readings here are worth knowing in isolation, and they're readings you're going to pick up very quickly as you learn common words.

-In fact, kun'yomi are really just Japanese Words, which exist entirely independently of kanji, with their own entirely independent meanings and nuances, that just happen to be written with those kanji beacuse of convention and because the meaning somewhat matches.
+In fact, kun'yomi are really just Japanese Words, which exist entirely independently of kanji, with their own entirely independent meanings and nuances, that just happen to be written with those kanji because of convention and because the meaning somewhat matches.

 Not knowing this means being scared away by the prospect of having to memorize a dozen random readings with no rhyme or reason to what's going on.